 Omega-6 fatty acids: Can they cause heart disease?

 Omega-6 fatty acids are a type of fat called polyunsaturated fat.
 Omega-6 fatty acids are in vegetable oils, nuts and seeds.
-When eaten in moderation and in place of the saturated fats found in meats and dairy products, omega-6 fatty acids can be good for the heart and seem to protect against heart disease.
+They're good to eat in small amounts in place of the fats that are solid at room temperature, call saturated fats.
+Omega-6 fatty acids can be good for the heart and seem to protect against heart disease.